12johnsonf/Quiz1/README.md

 3. Add code to your program so asks a question and takes in an answer, for example:
   ```
-  Question One:
-  Which of the following is a goat cheese?
+  1) Which of the following is a goat cheese?
-  1) Cheddar
+  Cheddar
-  2) Caprino
+  Caprino
-  3) Stilton
+  Stilton
-  4) Brie
+  Brie
-  Enter your answer:  2
+  Enter your answer:  Caprino
   ```
   Test the program works.